asimonder/asimonder.github.io/_pages/research.md

     <img src="{{ '/assets/img/SAR_WindFarms.jpg' | relative_url }}" alt="Regional model grid over Taiwan" class="img-fluid rounded">
   </div>
   <div class="col-sm-7">
-    We bridge the gap between our high-fidelity simulations and the regional-scale atmospheric models used for wind resource assessment, and ocean models for environmental impact assessment.
-By analyzing data from our farm-scale LES, we develop new, physics-based "farm drag parameterizations" and "ocean drag models."
-These improved parameterizations are designed to be implemented in mesoscale models (like WRF) to more accurately predict the impact of large wind farm clusters on regional energy resources, a critical challenge for Taiwan's energy strategy.
+    Our work connects detailed simulations of offshore wind farms with the regional-scale models used to assess wind resources and environmental impacts.
+By analyzing high-resolution LES data, we build new “farm drag” and “ocean drag” models that can be directly incorporated into mesoscale weather models like WRF.
+This improves predictions of how large wind farm clusters affect regional energy supply, an important step for Taiwan’s renewable energy planning.
   </div>
 </div>